Live Broadcast Infrastructure in the Cloud

 What is a Cloud Based broadcast facility ?

 The fundamental shift with Cloud Based Facilities is to alter the process of provisioning infrastructure for continuous, or short-term projects - instead of having the broadcaster purchase, commission and operate lots of new hardware and software at their fixed base - the Cloud model offers a 'pop-up' infrastructure which runs on already deployed generic hardware in the cloud vendor's data centre, combined with software stored as pre-built 'containers' - ready to spring into life on demand.
-In the data centre there is a virtually unlimited amount of compute hardware, and network bandwidth available by the hour.
+In the data centre there is a virtually unlimited amount of compute hardware, and network bandwidth available by the hour so scaling up and back down is a trivial process.

 What are the main benefits ?